Pylons/pyramid/docs/narr/views.rst

 Built-In Renderers
 ~~~~~~~~~~~~~~~~~~

-Several built-in "renderers" exist in :mod:`repoze.bfg`.
+Several built-in "renderers" exist in :mod:`pyramid`.
 These
 renderers can be used in the ``renderer`` attribute of view
 configurations.